YunoHost-Apps/uptime-kuma_ynh/README_fr.md

 ## Avertissements / informations importantes

 - Not working yet
+- Requires a full dedicated domain
 - Uses N to install specific nodejs version
+- ARM architecture not supported
+- No upgrade script in this package
+- does not properly use port reserved by yunohost
+- needs post-install
 <!-- * Any known limitations, constrains or stuff not working, such as (but not limited to):
     * requiring a full dedicated domain ?
     * architectures not supported ?